tsabeeeh/python-three-tier-Tina-ecommerce-data/README.md

    * Create and populate the customers database in MySQL.
    * Create and populate the Customers database/customers collection in MongoDB.

-#python Data_loader.py
+python Data_loader.py

 Running the Application
 Execute the Streamlit application:

-#streamlit run App.py
+streamlit run App.py

 The app will open in your default browser (e.g., http://localhost:8501).
-🖥️ Usage
+Usage:
 How to Query
  * Select Database: Use the sidebar radio button to choose either MySQL or MongoDB.
  * Enter Query: